A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 Inspired by CodJumping, when you use an RPG's explosion to propel yourself into the air to gain additional height and velocity.

 You will be given a 'Rocket Launcher', which is a Rocket by default.
-Simply right click with the item in your hand and you will have a knockback applied to your Player, which you can use to reach new heights and distances.
+Simply right click with the item in your hand, and you will have a knock-back applied to your Player, which you can use to reach new heights and distances.
 The time between reuse can be configured, to reduce risk of it being abused.

 ![Rocket Launcher Item](https://i.imgur.com/5xFkFHR.png "Rocket Launcher Item")